aws-samples/aws-codedeploy-samples/load-balancing/elb/README.md

 1. Edit your application's `appspec.yml` to run `deregister_from_elb.sh` on the ApplicationStop event, and `register_with_elb.sh` on the ApplicationStart event.
 1. Edit `common_functions.sh` to set `ELB_LIST` to contain the name(s) of the Elastic Load Balancer(s) your deployment group is a part of.
+Make sure the entries in ELB_LIST are separated by space.
 1. Deploy!